inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

   - Set the verification callback function for verifying the TLS certificate.
   - During the TLS handshake phase, the TLS library calls the callback function to verify the TLS certificate.
     - Call the `verify_evidence` method of the corresponding Enclave Verifier instance to verify the certificate.
-  - Enclave TLS client connects to the remote Enclave TLS server.
-Enclave TLS server listens to the TLS port.
+  - Rats TLS client connects to the remote Rats TLS server.
+Rats TLS server listens to the TLS port.

 ![enclave\_tls\_negotitate.png](enclave_tls_negotiate.png)

-3. After the Enclave-TLS trusted channel is successfully established, the client and server can directly transmit sensitive data through the Enclave TLS API `enclave_tls_transmit()` and `enclave_tls_receive()`.
+3. After the Rats-TLS trusted channel is successfully established, the client and server can directly transmit sensitive data through the Rats TLS API `enclave_tls_transmit()` and `enclave_tls_receive()`.

 ![enclave\_tls\_transmite.png](enclave_tls_transmite.png)

-4. The Enclave TLS application calls the Enclave TLS API `enclave_tls_cleanup()` to clean up the Enclave TLS operating environment.
+4. The Rats TLS application calls the Rats TLS API `enclave_tls_cleanup()` to clean up the Rats TLS operating environment.
-As shown in the following figure: Enclave TLS will sequentially call the `clean_up()` method of Crypto Wrapper instance, Enclave Attester instance, Enclave Verifier instance, and TLS Wrapper instance to clean up the corresponding instance context (for example: close the handle, etc.), and then proceed to the core layer context The environment is cleared.
+As shown in the following figure: Rats TLS will sequentially call the `clean_up()` method of Crypto Wrapper instance, Enclave Attester instance, Enclave Verifier instance, and TLS Wrapper instance to clean up the corresponding instance context (for example: close the handle, etc.), and then proceed to the core layer context The environment is cleared.

 ![enclave\_tls\_cleanup.png](enclave_tls_cleanup.png)